ghchinoy/GlassMemeGenerator/README.md

 ###What is this madness?
 What good is a new device that can't make memes?
 Worry not, glassholes.
 Your wish is my command.

-Install this app and ask your glass to make a meme by saying - "OK Glass, make a meme" and let the magic happen.
+Install this app and ask your glass to make a meme by saying - "OK Glass, create a meme" and let the magic happen.

 ###Teach me how to debuggie
 Here's what happens: